 It’s important to note that the symptoms of the Covid-19 virus appear within 14 days of infection, and in some cases, no symptoms may develop at all.
 The universally observed COVID-19 symptoms include:

 Who Is at A Higher Risk of Serious Complication If Infected with Covid-19?

-The WHO and CDC warn, going by information gathered so far, that people who live in long-term care facilities or nursing homes as well individuals of any age that have serious underlying medical conditions or have a weakened immune system are at more risking of developing complications with Covid-19.
-Such conditions include moderate to severe asthma, liver, lung or heart diseases; severe obesity, etc.
+The WHO and CDC warn that people who live in long-term care facilities or nursing homes as well as individuals of any age that have serious underlying medical conditions or have a weakened immune system are at higher risking of developing complications with Covid-19.
+Such conditions include moderate to severe asthma, liver, lung, or heart diseases; severe obesity, etc.

 What to do if you are a high-risk person

-If you know or suspect you are at a high risk of serious illness from COVID-19, it’s critical that you stay home as much as possible and follow the previously discussed guidelines and avoid all forms of luxury travel.
+If you know or suspect you are at a high risk of serious illness from COVID-19, it’s critical that you stay home as much as possible and follow the previously discussed guidelines as well as avoid all forms of luxury travel.
 If you feel unwell, concerned, or need medication because you are likely to stay home for long, call your healthcare provider.

 If You Are Sick